Villers-Plouich: History

 Church records for the commune date back to the 12th Century, though the regular discovery of tools from the prehistoric period, and of several Gallo-Roman sites in the vicinity suggest much earlier human occupation.
 By the 19th Century, the village boasted a grinding mill, a brewery and a railway station.

 The commune was the scene of intense and prolonged trench warfare during the First World War, notably during the Battle of Cambrai in 1917, and in the approach to the Battle of the Canal du Nord in 1918.
-The hamlet of La Vacquerie lay on the Hindenberg Line.
+The hamlet of La Vacquerie lay on the Hindenburg Line.
 By the end of hostilities in 1918, the entire commune was almost completely destroyed.

 The village was rebuilt in the subsequent years, and is known today for its two impressive twentieth century churches, and as a producer of Belgian endive.
-A team of de-miners still visits the area two times per year, to safely dispose of munitions found by local farmers.
+As of 2017 a team of de-miners still visited the area two times per year, to safely dispose of munitions found by local farmers.